 Certificates shall, therefore¸ also be issued to manufacturers who only produce casing pipes.

-Procedures in order to obtain and uphold a certificate include:
+The procedure to obtain and uphold a certificate involves:

 - periodical external inspections.